 The Nelson Technical School (the forerunner of NMIT) was set up in 1904 and the building was designed by Stead Ellis, a trained architect and secretary to the Nelson Education Board.
 The doors opened in 1905, initially offering classes in cookery, engineering, woodwork, commerce, craft, secretarial and plumbing.
 The land that the building sits on was donated by Nelson City Council and construction was led by John Scott Jnr at a cost of £1124.
 In 1930, the Technical School was merged with Nelson College with many part-time hobby classes and a few vocational courses being offered.
 Nelson Polytechnic officially became a technical institute in 1971.

 From the beginning, it was felt that the institute's future lay with the key industries of the region.
 Over the years new programmes have come and gone, but our focus has always remained on providing training to support key local industries and services.

 Since the mid 1990s, we have attracted significant numbers of international students.
-We have also formed offshore partnerships with a number of institutions in Europe, Japan and China.
-In July 2015, a new Global campus was opened in Auckland, designed specifically to meet the needs of international learners.
+We have also formed offshore partnerships with a number of institutions in America, Brazil, Denmark, France, Germany, Italy, Japan, Mexico, Netherlands, Norway, Spain and Sweden.

 Today, the provision of tertiary education in the Top of the South continues.
-We are the Nelson-Marlborough region's largest education and training provider, making a substantial contribution to the regional economy.
-We offer over 100 qualifications from certificate through to postgraduate level and we have developed specialisms in areas such as aquaculture, maritime/marine, viticulture & wine and aviation/aviation engineering.
+We are the Nelson Marlborough region's largest education and training provider, making a substantial contribution to the regional economy.
+We offer over 100 qualifications from certificate through to Masters level and we have developed specialisms in areas such as aquaculture, maritime/marine, viticulture & wine and aviation engineering.